AMSP-04/NETN-COM/NETN-COM.md

 ```

-Based on the `RequestedConnection` and available devices a `Connection` may be established.
-Each `Connection` can be modelled as an individual objects with details of the connection quality for each potential receiver.
+A `Connection` may be established based on the `RequestedConnection` and available devices.
+Each `Connection` can be modelled as an individual object with details of the connection quality for each potential receiver.

 ```mermaid